 There is an additional ad featuring Music Construction Set and other Electronic Arts software on page 7 of the October 1984 issue of Compute! magazine, offering a Buy 2 software titles, Get 1 Free deal.
 Electronic Arts advertised heavily in Compute!, a magazine that covered all the major small computing platforms at the time.
 They didn't advertise as much in ATARI specific magazines such as Antic or ANALOG Computing.

 |Music Construction Set|

-There is a review of Music Construction Set by Braden Griffin, M.D., beginning on page 18 of the December 1984 issue of ANALOG Computing magazine.
-The review starts out asking the question "...What would MTV be without music...", ah, worthless shows like Jersey Shore Braden, that's what.
+There is another review of Music Construction Set by Braden Griffin, M.D., beginning on page 18 of the December 1984 issue of ANALOG Computing magazine.
+The review starts out asking the question "...What would MTV be without music...", ah, worthless shows like Jersey Shore, Braden, that's what.
 Anywho, the review goes on to state:

 In a more recent interview titled A Conversation with Will Harvey with Will Harvey in the February 2004, Vol. 1, No. 10 isssue ACM Queue magazine, a publication of the Association for Computing Machinery (ACM).
 In the interview, Harvey is discussing a game he wrote and states ...